 Nature on full display

 The notion of the “country in the city” takes on its full significance at the Parc-nature du Cap-Saint-Jacques.
-This park is home to a sledding hill the entire family will enjoy,
+This park is home to a sledding hill the entire family will enjoy, without leaving the island.

 History buffs will want to venture north of the city to visit the ruins of an 18th-century mill at the Parc-nature de l’Île-de-la-Visitation.
 There is a sledding hill near the welcome centre.